UEFA financial sustainability regulations 2025: what the June 2026 enforcement round means for English football

 What comes next: monitoring for 2026/27

-The summer 2026 transfer window, which opened on 15 June 2026 and closes at 11pm on 1 September 2026, is the most immediate operational test.
-Every transfer-in, every agent fee payment, every wage commitment made in this window affects the squad cost ratio for calendar year 2026.
+The summer 2026 transfer window, which closes for Premier League clubs at 23:00 BST on 1 September 2026, is the most immediate operational test.
+Every transfer-in, every relevant agent/intermediary cost and every wage commitment made in this window can affect the squad cost ratio for calendar year 2026, depending on the timing and accounting treatment.
 Clubs operating under settlement agreements with improving-trend requirements have a direct financial incentive to manage that window with their UEFA compliance position in the room.

 For a detailed explanation of how the Squad Cost Rule is calculated and how transfer window decisions drive compliance risk, see the next article in this series on the Squad Cost Rule.
 For an overview of UEFA's Club Licensing and Financial Sustainability Regulations 2025, see Lagom Sports Compliance's complete guide to the 2025 regulations.